-Right after high school, I found myself sitting in a classroom taking classes to be a teacher rather than fulfilling my plans to become an accountant.
-This was not anything I had planned, but five years later I had a teaching degree.
+Right after high school, I found myself sitting in a classroom taking classes to be a teacher rather than fulfilling my plans of becoming an accountant.
+This was not anything I had planned, but later I graduated from Bluefield College, Bluefield, VA.
 I have taught for 20 years in a variety of settings including homeschooling, regular education, and currently special education.

 When I began teaching, I taught as an elementary substitute teacher for a few years.
 Then I came home, and taught my children for seven years until they graduated from high school.
-During my children’s college years, I returned to teaching, and also I had the opportunity to return to college and earn my masters, tuition free, in special education.
-Now I teach struggling Kindergarten-Grade 3 students reading and math at a charter school in Durham, North Carolina and love it!
+During my children’s college years, I returned to teaching, and I also had the opportunity to return to college and earn my master’s degree in special education from Marshall University, Huntington, WV.

 First, they have to learn to identify all the letters and their corresponding sounds.
 Second, they learn to write both uppercase/lowercase letters.
 Third, they learn to blend letters in the order they appear.
 Then they are off to reading words.
 These skills are foundational to reading, and until they master these skills, they usually default to the ‘guessing game.’
 In reality to them, guessing is the best strategy they have in their toolbox because reading has been too difficult for them to figure out.